 This section describes the requirements and prerequisites for configuring the GigaVUE Cloud Suite for OpenStack.
 Refer to the following section for details.

 - Supported Hypervisor

 - Minimum Compute Requirements

 - Network Requirements

 - Virtual Network Interface Cards (vNICs)

 - Security Group

-- · Create a Security Group

 - Key Pairs

 Supported Hypervisor

 The following table lists the hypervisor with the suppoted versions for G-vTAP.